heristop/heristop.github.io/src/content/blog/2026-03-30-pix-who-the-pix-me-universe-is-expanding.md

 title: "Pix Who?
 The Pix Me universe is expanding"
 description: "I asked my Vibe Code Assist to build me the most addictive game in the universe.
 The result: Pix Who? — a daily guessing game with degraded photos, sprays, and 7 questions max."
 pubDate: "2026-03-30"
-conclusion: "When you think about it... maybe they're the real audience.
-And I'm just here to entertain them. 🙈"
 image: "/images/posts/2026-03-30-pix-who/poster.webp"
 ---